xiyerx/Computer-Vision-Basics/README.md

 # Computer Vision Basics

 This repository contains fundamental computer vision techniques implemented in Python.
 It is intended to serve as a guide for students and enthusiasts who are interested in learning and applying computer vision and image processing methods.

 Each notebook covers a specific topic in computer vision, providing code implementations, explanations, and visualizations to help you understand the concepts.
-Feel free to modify the code and experiment with different parameters to deepen your understanding.
+Feel free to modify the code and experiment with different inputs and parameters to deepen your understanding.

 ## Table of Contents